le-mn/minhngocle.github.io/index.md

 # Hello, I am Minh Ngoc Le

-I am a graduate student in Astrophysics with a life's purpose is uncovering the nature of dark matter and dark energy.
+I am graduate student in Astrophysics, ON THE DARK SIDE.

 My full name in Vietnamese is **Lê Minh Ngọc**.
 You can find how to pronounce it [here](https://forvo.com/user/ngocle0915/).